 The Department for Community-Based Services (DCBS) processes Medicaid applications for the Kentucky Department of Medicaid.
 An application for Medicaid may be filed at the local Department for Community-Based Services Office.

 To begin the application process, call 1-855-306-8959 to request an appointment.
 You may also call this number to ask questions, express concerns, and to check the status of your case.

-When you schedule your appointment at your local DCBS office, prepare by gathering the following documents:
+Prepare for your appointment by gathering the following documents:

 - gross income, earned and unearned

 - certificates of deposit statement

 - life insurance policies with most recent statement showing cash value

 - prepaid burial arrangements or irrevocable burial trusts

-- deeds to real estate
+- · deeds to real estate

 - health insurance

 - medical bills

 - Social Security number

 - bank statements

 - proof of identity with photo

-- birth certificate or other proof of citizenship
+- · birth certificate or other proof of citizenship

 - IRA and annuity statements

-- broker statement of investment portfolio
+- · broker statement of investment portfolio

 This list is not all-inclusive; other documents may be required to complete an application for Medicaid eligibility.
 Resource and income limits usually change in January to adjust for inflation.
+Medicaid eligibility requirements are updated each year.
+Check Medicaid's website for the most accurate information.